azuredevcollege/dockerday/day6/challenges/challenge4.md

 Congratulations!
 You have successfully built a 2-tier web app and run that locally.

 Now we can stop and delete the containers.
 Please don't delete these images for now.
-We will use these at Challange 5.
+We will use them in Challange 5.
 Type:
 ```shell
 $ docker container rm -f mysqldb phpapp